-Knock Out Rose Trees grow to about 4 feet tall and 4 feet wide, are self cleaning and bloom every six weeks from early spring until the first frost.
+Knock Out Rose Trees grow to about 4 feet tall and 4 feet wide, are self-cleaning and bloom every six weeks from early spring until the first frost.
 The leaves are deep green with some traces of maroon and there are two to five flowers on each bloom cluster and up to 30 blossoms on each branch that flowers.

-Be sure to plant your rose tree in an area that receives full sun with well draining soil.
-The Knock Out Rose Tree requires at least six hours of direct sunlight daily and prefers to be watered at the base of the tree not overhead.
+Be sure to plant your tree in an area that receives full sun (6 to 8 hours of sunlight daily) with well-draining soil.
+It requires at least six hours of direct sunlight daily and prefers to be watered at the base of the tree not overhead.

 Dig a hole for the tree.
 The hole should be about twice as wide and the same depth as the root ball or tree container.
 Remove the tree from its container and place it in the hole.
 Make sure that the tree trunk is as straight as possible and that the top of the root crown is level with the ground.
 Rotate and tilt the tree in the hole until you are satisfied with its placement.
 Stand back from the tree to visually verify placement and adjust as needed.
 Use the original or prepared soil to fill the hole around the tree roots.